Sven Ewert (1895-1959) engraved most Swedish stamps during their classic heyday, and all Swedish engravers since have seen him as an inspiration.

 By then, Ewert was the only engraver in the employ of the Swedish Post.
 He would remain their sole engraver until the 1950s, when his pupil Arne Wallhorn started taking on official engraving work as well.

 Ewert's portfolio for Sweden includes many well-known Swedish personalities, the engravings of whom benefit immensely from Ewert's accuracy.
 A beautiful example of his portrait work is the 1938 issue marking the 250th birth anniversary of the Swedish theologian and scientist Emanuel Swedenborg.
+Another of his portrait stamps which have received more than the usual praise, is that of the archaeologist Oscar Monterlius, on a stamp issue of 1943, marking the centenary of the man's birth.
+Here, ewert managed to create a very soft and intimate portrait, resulting in a very noble portrait.

 On the other side of the spectrum we find his engraving of the Small Arms definitives, introduced in Sweden in 1939.
 Many Swedes still regard this the most timeless and classy stamp ever issued in their country.
 In fact, it was so popular, that the series remained in circulation for many years after Ewert's death in 1959, which meant that a number of new values had to be engraved by other engravers.